adyst/araceli-yanez-dot-com/src/content/portfolio/araceliyanez.md

 path: "/portfolio/araceliyanez"
 date: "2019-10-01"
 title: "This Website"
-description: "A whimsical combination of React, GraphQl, Bulma, and Three.js."
+description: "My personal website using the latest web technologies."
-tags: []
+tags: ["javascript", "react", "graphql", "gatsby"]
 ---

 This is additional content....